 - TOEFL/IELTS SCORES: Every applicant whose native language is not English, or whose

 undergraduate instruction was not in English, must provide official

 scores from the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 TOEFL scores must be sent electronically

 from ETS.
 Use ETS institution code 1846.
+There is no department code.
 Paper copies of the TOEFL are not acceptable.
 Official IELTS scores should be sent by mail to the department at the same address transcripts are sent to (above).